R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

 [`sendMail`](api/-conclave%20-core/com.r3.conclave.client/-enclave-transport/-client-connection/send-mail.html)
 specification states that the method must block and wait for the enclave to process the Mail.
 If the enclave processes the Mail successfully, the client must receive and return any response from the enclave.
-A response type 1 represents such a response from the client.
+A response type 1 represents such a success response from the client.

 ```java
 private byte[] readMail() throws IOException {